We are open - safety is our top priority!

 Are There Any Drawbacks to Implants?

 All surgical procedures have benefits and drawbacks and that includes implants.
 The major drawback to implants is their initial cost, because one tooth can cost several thousand dollars, depending on the complexity of your procedure, and dental insurance may not cover implants.
 If you need to replace a crown sometime in the future, insurance may not cover that either.
-Fortunately, most oral surgeons offer payment plans to help make the implants more affordable.
+Fortunately, most oral surgeons offer payment options to help make the implants more affordable.
 Another issue is that dental implants require surgical procedures that have inherent risks, such as an adverse reaction to the anesthesia, infection, injury to the surrounding teeth and bone, and nerve damage.
 The time it takes to complete the entire implant installation can last several months when factoring in healing time, so it requires patience and commitment.

 However, many patients feel that the initial cost and time invested in implants is well worth the results.
 Implants are usually a one-time investment compared to dentures, which can break and need to be replaced, and require adhesives and cleaning solutions.
 Implants are more comfortable and don’t slip or fall out, so there’s no fear about embarrassing moments.
 There are no eating restrictions, and implants won’t cause you to have unclear speech.
 For these reasons and more, many people find that implants are more cost-effective than their alternatives.